 - It fills the gut with healthy bacteria.
 Healthy bacteria is good for the brain.
 Trillions of good bacteria live in the gut which fend off bad germs and keep your immune system in check, which means they help tame inflammation in the body.

-We know that a diet high in fat or sugar is bad for your physical health and, therefore, your brain.
+We know that a diet high in unhealthy fat or sugar is bad for your physical health and, therefore, your brain.
 Certain foods may play a role in worsening or bettering symptoms in mental disorders.
 A nutritious brain diet follows the same logic as a heart healthy regimen or weight control plan.
 You want to limit sugary and high-fat processed foods, and opt for plant foods like fresh fruits, veggies, and whole grains.
 Swap butter for healthy fats like olive oil, too.
 Some diets to try are the Mediterranean or Paleo diets.
 These diets swap unhealthy food with anti-inflammatory foods which helps the body and brain function better.